microsoft/TailwindTraders-Backend/README.md

 Generating a valid _gvalues_ file can be a bit harder, so there is a Powershell script that can do all work by you.
 This script assumes that all resources are deployed in the same resource group, and this resource group contains only the Tailwind Traders resources.
 Also assumes the Azure resources have been created using the **tools provided in this repo**.

+> **Note** The Generate-Config.ps1 uses the _application-insights_ CLI extension to find the application insights id.
+Install it with `az extension add --name application-insights`

 To auto-generate your _gvalues_ file just go to `/Deploy` folder and from a Powershell window, type the following:

 ```
-.\Generate-Config.ps1 -resourceGroup <your-resource-group> -sqlPwd <sql-password> -outputFile helm\__values\<name-of-your-file> -infraOutsideAKS $true
+.\Generate-Config.ps1 -resourceGroup <your-resource-group> -outputFile helm\__values\<name-of-your-file>
 ```

 The parameters that `Generate-Config.ps1` accepts are:

 - `-resourceGroup`: Resource group where all Azure resources are. **Mandatory**.
-- `-sqlPwd`: Password of SQL Servers and PostgreSQL server.
-This parameter is **mandatory** because can't be read using Azure CLI.
-- `-infraOutsideAKS`: Use this flag to create gvalues file depending if you are using the infrastructure inside AKS or outside. **Mandatory**.
-- `-rewardsResourceGroup`: Fill it if you are going to use Rewards DB (this is used, for example in the [Windows and Linux containers in AKS](#deploy-win-linux-containers) scenarios).
-- `-forcePwd`: If `$true`, the scripts updates the SQL Server and PostgreSQ to set their password to the value of `sqlPwd`.
-Defaults to `$false`.
 - `-outputFile`: Full path of the output file to generate.
 A good idea is to generate a file in `/Deploy/helm/__values/` folder as this folder is ignored by Git.
 If not passed the result file is written on screen.
 - `-gvaluesTemplate`: Template of the _gvalues_ file to use.
 The parameter defaults to the `/Deploy/helm/gvalues.template` which is the only template provided.

 The script checks that all needed resources exists in the resource group.
 If some resource is missing or there is an unexpected resource, the script exits.

+If you come from the [Windows and Linux containers in AKS](#deploy-win-linux-containers) scenario and you want to use the rewards registration service you have to pass also the following parameters:

+- `-rewardsResourceGroup`: Fill it if you are going to use Rewards DB (this is used, for example in the [Windows and Linux containers in AKS](#deploy-win-linux-containers) scenarios).
+- `-rewardsDbPassword`: The database password for the administrator user.
+Mandatory if a rewardsResourceGroup is provided.

+Otherwise the script will disable the rewards registration service.

 #### Create secrets on the AKS